rybafish/remoteVolume/docs/index.md

 Note: enable the local addreses and press "Allow access".

-Take a note on the port number and the IP adress(es), this precious information will be required right away.
+Take a note on the port number and the IP address(es), this precious information will be required right away.

 # Mobile side